Enielen/files-and-folders/book/part2/part2.md

 <b>How do I develop an FNC (file naming convention) for my files?</b>

 Read the basic rules of thumb to learn more about recommended file naming practices.
-Afterwards, you’ll be asked to analyze several examples
+Afterwards, you’ll be asked to analyse several examples

 #### #1 Be consistent
 - At the start of a project, choose a naming pattern for all files of the same type.
 Then stick with it!